PaulStoffregen/WS2812Serial/readme.md

 Serial2 & Serial3 on Teensy LC are not supported, due to lack of configurable oversampling needed to run at the high speed required.

-Serial3-Serial6 should be used only with CPU speeds 120 or 180 MHz.
+Serial3-Serial6 on Teensy 3.5 or 3.6 should be used only with CPU speeds 120 or 180 MHz.

 Serial6 on Teensy 3.6 is not currently supported, due to different hardware registers.